Actindo-AG/Documentation/ActindoWorkFlow/Overview/02_WorkflowProcessElements.md

 ![Workflow](/Assets/Screenshots/ActindoWorkFlow/Workflows/Workflow.png "[Workflow]")

 The *Workflows* module allows customers to model their own processes to match their companies structure.
-Such a workflow consists of a number of fixed elements, called transitions, that are chained together through so called places and arcs.
+Such a workflow consists of a number of fixed elements that are chained together, each of them having specific characteristics.
 These elements are used to design the workflow, which can be edited as necessary according to customer needs.
 For detailed information, see [Manage workflows](/ActindoWorkFlow/Operation/01_ManageWorkflows.md).

 A workflow runs from a fixed start place to a fixed end place, which can be in turn linked to another workflow.
 A workflow must contain at least one transition between the start and the end place, which are a special type of places.
 The transitions are linked through places with each other, connecting the corresponding transition input and output ports.
 All these elements are described more in detail below.